KevinRR7/CHM_DeepLearning_UIS/README.md

-# a High-Resolution Canopy Height Model using a Deep Learning Approach
+# A High-Resolution Canopy Height Model using a Deep Learning Approach

 This repository contains the implementation of a deep learning framework designed to estimate forest canopy height from RGB aerial imagery.
 By integrating **Hierarchical Vision Transformers (MiT-B5)** into a **U-Net** architecture, the model captures both local textures and global spatial contexts, achieving high precision in diverse forest ecosystems.